Patient StoryAug | 8 | 2019

 After meeting Kelleher, the remainder of Ashley’s pregnancy and the beginning of Grayson’s life were measured in hurdles.
 The first was making sure Ashley reached a full-term pregnancy, and then came planning for a safe birth.
 The next hurdle was stabilizing Grayson for surgery.

-At MGHfC, care plans and appointments are customized to the unique needs of every patient and family.
+At MGfC, care plans and appointments are customized to the unique needs of every patient and family.
 “We are very patient and family-centered.
-We don’t have a prescribed care plan that applies to all patients because they all have different needs and expectations,” said Cassandra Kelleher, MD, surgical director of the Fetal Care Program and the Neonatal Intensive Care Unit (NICU) at MGHfC.
+We don’t have a prescribed care plan that applies to all patients because they all have different needs and expectations,” said Cassandra Kelleher, MD, surgical director of the Fetal Care Program and the Neonatal Intensive Care Unit (NICU) at MGfC.
 “Congenital issues are only a small part of our patients.”

 At the end of July 2017, Ashley and Garret made the three-hour drive to Boston once more in preparation for Grayson’s arrival.
 On August 4, 2017, Grayson was born and immediately intubated and transported to the NICU.
 Three days later, he underwent surgery to repair the CDH.